 The Company's ERM framework provides a structured approach to ensure that risks are appropriately identified, managed, monitored and reported with clear ownership and appropriate levels of oversight.

-Enterprise Risk Management process is executed at Harrington through the three lines of defense model as illustrated below:
+Enterprise Risk Management process is executed at Harrington through the three lines of defense model as illustrated on the following page.

 Risk Identification